perlal6802/github-tutorial/README.md

 2. Then go to the following link [github](https://github.com/hstatsep/ide50) and follow further directions given

 When setting up our ide we are basically working on setting up an SSH key.
-We need an SSH key to conect with github, when using Github we need to let the computer know your username and password every single time.
+We need an SSH key to connect with github.
+When using Github, we need to let the computer know your username and password every single time.
-With an SSH key it helps the github repository know that it's you accesing your code not needing to put your username and password each time you go on github.
+With an SSH key, github repository know that it's you accessing your code and to not to ask for your username and password each time you go on github.

 ---
 ## Repository Setup